Supporting data quality

 During the last few years of running the audit process, the NJR has been gathering feedback from hospitals and has been working on improving and enhancing the process to make it more user-friendly and efficient.
 The NJR is now working on the financial year 19/20 data quality audit, covering operation dates within the period 1st April 2019 – 31st March 2020.

-On 10th April 2019 a new automated process was implemented on the live data entry system providing functionality that enables users to upload the PAS data file directly to the NJR via the system and to then view the results of the audit on screen.
+In April 2019 a new automated process was implemented on the live data entry system providing functionality that enables users to upload the PAS data file directly to the NJR via the system and to then view the results of the audit on screen.
 This makes the process more straightforward and less time-consuming and gives hospitals greater usability and control of locally submitted data, alongside greatly reducing the burden of work on hospital Data Entry staff.

 Within the Data Entry system a new user type “Data Uploader” has also been created to facilitate the upload of the PAS file.
-The Data Uploader can be an existing Hospital Data Manager/Hospital Data Entry user, or if your data is usually provided by your Information Team, then a named individual in that team will be given a Data Uploader user role.
+The Data Uploader can be an existing Hospital Data Manager/Hospital Data Entry user, or if your data is usually provided by your Information Team, then a named individual in that team can be given a Data Uploader user role.

-- It enables users to submit and check files any time for any time period, which expands the validation work timeline.
+- enables users to submit and check files any time for any time period, which expands the validation work timeline.

-- It removes the need to email data back and forth.
+- removes the need to email data back and forth.
 All data will be managed through the secure upload process and the data entry screen/data quality menu.

-- It enables certainty that the file has been received: The data uploader will only receive an email notification should the data upload fail.
+- enables certainty that the file has been received: The data uploader will only receive an email notification should the data upload fail.

 Further information, including user guides and sample upload files is available.
 If you have any questions regarding data quality audits currently in progress, or regarding the new automated system, please contact NJR.email@example.com.